JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

       dependency.
 It's written in Kotlin/Native, meaning you can write iOS code in Kotlin.
 This code becomes a part of the iOS framework, which you will later call from Swift in your iOS application.

 3. Take a look at the `getPlatform()` function.
-Its expected variant doesn't have a body, and platform code provides actual implementations:
+Its expected variant doesn't have a body, and actual implementations are provided in the platform code:

     ```kotlin
     // Platform.kt in commonMain module: